skjdghsdjgsdj/noisy-gif-player/README.md

 ### Step 4: Physical assembly

+> [!IMPORTANT]
-Read these instructions fully before actually starting!
+> Read these instructions fully before actually starting!
 Everything is a very tight fit in the enclosure and the details matter.

 Here's a logical diagram of how the components are connected, for reference.
 In particular, note the following: